joinmarket-webui/jamdocs/docs/market/fees.md

 Consequently, when you are sending a collaborative transaction in Jam—or when you are using the scheduler to do multiple transactions—you have to pay fees to miners and makers.
 How high these fees are depends on market and [mempool][mempool] conditions.

-Of course, you can offer liquidity yourself via the [Earn][earn] functionality, allowing you to be on the receiving end of maker fees.
+Of course, you can offer liquidity yourself via the [Earn][earn] functionality, allowing you to be on the receiving end when it comes to maker fees.

 [maker]: /glossary/#maker
 [mempool]: /glossary/#mempool